Worldwide Logistics · Enterprise HubSpot Rollout

 OAM accounts reconciled

-The story in 30 seconds
+The story in 30 seconds.

-• The problem: A 200-operator logistics org running on C-drive folders, email threads, and four disconnected tools.
+The problem.
+A 200-operator logistics org running on C-drive folders, email threads, and four disconnected tools.
 No shared customer view.
 Carrier sourcing stuck in a standalone portal since September with no consistent process.

-• What changed: Phased rollout — one team per week.
+What changed.
+Phased rollout, one team per week.
 Three production pipelines with hierarchical team structure.
-Pricing intake and customer onboarding — processes that used to live in hallways — automated inside HubSpot.
+Pricing intake and customer onboarding, processes that used to live in hallways, automated inside HubSpot.

-• The result: 200+ operators on a single HubSpot platform in 5 weeks.
+The result.
+200+ operators on a single HubSpot platform in 5 weeks.
 Every cohort arrived at training already logging real activity, not staring at a blank screen.

-• Why it stuck: The rollout was sequenced as a process change, not a software deployment.
+Why it stuck.
+The rollout was sequenced as a process change, not a software deployment.
 Each team had pre-work complete before go-live.

-The problem
+03 — The problem

 Worldwide Logistics operates a national freight brokerage with more than 200 logistics professionals working across sales, operations, pricing, and carrier sourcing.
 When we arrived, those 200 people were coordinating their work across C-drive folders, email threads, a Microsoft Dynamics instance, a standalone carrier portal, and Outlook.
 Five tools.
 Five silos.
 Zero shared customer view.

-And leadership had a different fear on top of the operational pain.
+Leadership had a different fear on top of the operational pain.
 Most enterprise HubSpot rollouts at this scale fail quietly in Q2 of the year they launch.
 IT flips the switch.
 Training happens in one day.
-Adoption decays for two quarters until the rollout is quietly abandoned and the executive who championed it stops bringing it up in town halls.
-WWL needed a rollout that would actually stick.
+Adoption decays for two quarters until the rollout is quietly abandoned.

-What we did
+04 — What we actually did

 01